Print Edition - 2018-05-16 | News

 ‘Scrap medical colleges that break fee ceiling’

-May 16, 2018-Senior Orthopaedic surgeon Dr Govinda KC on Tuesday demanded the government immediately scrap affiliation of medical colleges that charge high fees for MD/MS courses and violate the fee ceiling.
+Senior Orthopaedic surgeon Dr Govinda KC on Tuesday demanded the government immediately scrap affiliation of medical colleges that charge high fees for MD/MS courses and violate the fee ceiling.

 “Medical colleges have indulged in black-marketing millions of rupees by taking exorbitant fees from students,” said Dr KC.
 He has staged a series of hunger strikes demanding reforms in medical education sector.
 He urged the government and concerned authorities to take action against such colleges.